niklasp/ink-docs/versioned_docs/version-v6/testing/unit-integration.md

 }
 ```

-## How do you find out if your test requires the off-chain environment?
+## How do you find out if a test requires the off-chain environment?

 If the test recursively uses or invokes methods that call a function defined
 in `self.env()` or `Self::env()`.